dotnet/machinelearning/docs/building/unix-instructions.md

 ```sh
 $ brew update && brew install cmake https://raw.githubusercontent.com/dotnet/machinelearning/master/build/libomp.rb mono-libgdiplus gettext && brew link gettext --force && brew link libomp --force
 ```

+Please note that newer versions of Homebrew [don't allow installing directly from a URL](https://github.com/Homebrew/brew/issues/8791).
+If you run into this issue, you may need to download libomp.rb first and install it with the local file instead.